jullienl/HPE-COM-PowerShell-Library/README.md

 Install-Module HPEGreenLakeForCOM
 ```

 This will download and install the module from the official PowerShell Gallery repository.
 If this is your first time installing a module from the PowerShell Gallery, it will ask you to confirm whether you trust the repository or not.
-You can type **Y** and press **Enter** to continue with the installation.
+You can type `Y` and press **Enter** to continue with the installation.

 >**Note**: You must have an internet connection to install the module from the PowerShell Gallery.

 >**Note**: This library has no dependencies, so it does not require the installation of any other software or modules to function properly.

-There could be several issues you may encounter while using the **Install-Module** cmdlet in PowerShell, some of which are:
+There could be several issues you may encounter while using the `Install-Module` cmdlet in PowerShell, some of which are:

 * **Insufficient permissions**: You may need administrative privileges to install modules.
-If you do not have sufficient privileges, you can run your PowerShell client as an administrator or use: **Install-Module HPEGreenLakeForCOM -Scope CurrentUser**
+If you do not have sufficient privileges, you can run your PowerShell client as an administrator or use: `Install-Module HPEGreenLakeForCOM -Scope CurrentUser`

 * **Blocked security protocols**: Sometimes, the security protocols built into PowerShell can prevent the installation process.
-This usually happens when the PowerShell execution policy is set to "Restricted".
-If Get-ExecutionPolicy shows Restricted, you may need to run **Set-ExecutionPolicy RemoteSigned**
+This usually happens when the PowerShell execution policy is set to `Restricted`.
+If `Get-ExecutionPolicy` shows `Restricted`, you may need to run `Set-ExecutionPolicy RemoteSigned`

 If you have previously installed the module and wish to update it to the latest version, you can use the following commands: